jaygooby/build-nginx/README.md

 ```

 ## 3rd party modules with a different config folder
 Some nginx modules don't have the `config` file in their root, and in these cases you need to let the nginx configure script know where to find it.
-Do this with an optional folder name after the version; in the example below we're using the nginx NAXI project repository, specifying version `0.55.3` and letting the configure script know it needs to look in the NAXI `naxi_src` folder for the `config` file.
+Do this with an optional folder name after the version; in the example below we're using the [NAXSI](https://github.com/nbs-system/naxsi) project repository, specifying version `0.55.3` and letting the configure script know it needs to look in the NAXSI `naxsi_src` folder for the `config` file.

 ```
 ./build-nginx \